-Competency 10: Articulate how Christian beliefs and values can be ethically integrated in professional social work practice faith-based organizations and churches as resources in the delivery of social services.
+Social workers understand how Christian beliefs and values can be ethically integrated into professional social work practice.
+Social workers are knowledgeable about the capacity of faith-based organizations and churches as resources in the delivery of social services.
 Social workers understand the ethical integration of personal faith and core values as social workers.
 Social workers recognize the contributions of the global Christian community in promoting social justice: